a-fotherby/Omphalos/README.md

 This is useful for simulating scenarios where conditions change over time, such as shifts in boundary conditions or perturbation experiments.

+> **Template requirements:** Your CrunchTope template must have a `spatial_profile` entry in the OUTPUT block — Omphalos uses this to offset output times across stages.
+Do not include `save_restart` or `restart` directives in the template; Omphalos sets these automatically.

 #### Configuration

 To enable staged restarts, add a `restart_chain` section to your config file: